 You’ve arrived at the perfect time to try Japanese spring foods like:

-• Sakura mochi: Chewy rice cakes infused with the subtle tang of cherry blossoms, often wrapped in a sakura leaf.
+Sakura mochi: Chewy rice cakes infused with the gentle tang of cherry blossoms, often wrapped in a sakura leaf.

-• Strawberry mochi: Also known as ichigo daifuku, you can enjoy a whole in-season strawberry in the center of a fresh rice cake filled with anko red bean paste.
+Strawberry mochi: Also known as ichigo daifuku, this sweet features a whole strawberry inside a soft rice cake filled with anko (red bean paste).

-• Bamboo shoots: Takenoko are another springtime specialty, served in a variety of ways, from grilled or simmered to battered and fried in tempura.
+Bamboo shoots: Takenoko are a springtime specialty served in many ways, from grilled or simmered to battered and fried as tempura.

-Read more: Things To Do in Japan in Spring: Cherry Blossom Viewing, Festivals & Seasonal Foods
+Read more about Japan in Spring: Cherry Blossom Viewing, Festivals & Seasonal Foods

 Summer in Japan